Vedant-Mhatre/Vedant-Mhatre/README.md

 ## Hi there 👋

-### About Me

-- 👨‍💻  I am passionate about DevOps, Python, Django, Go & I enjoy learning new things
+- 👨‍💻  Software engineer who wants to solve real-world problems using technology.

-- 📫  How to reach me: <a href="https://www.linkedin.com/in/vedant-mhatre/" target="_blank" rel="noopener noreferrer">LinkedIn</a>
+- 📫  How to reach me: <a href="https://www.linkedin.com/in/vedant-mhatre/" target="_blank" rel="noopener noreferrer">LinkedIn</a> or <a href="https://twitter.com/VedantMhatre19" target="_blank" rel="noopener noreferrer">Twitter</a>